ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/customer-experience.md

 #***********************END ACCORDION SECTION*****************************

 #***********************KPI SECTION*****************************
 cap-kpi-url:  #if the CAP goal has a KPI, it will appear as a button under the title.
-The button links to the Tableau dashboard
+The button links to the KPI accordion section
 KPI: #KPI title that pulls in CAP-KPI include
 KPI-2: #2nd KPI title that pulls in CAP-KPI include